The ultimate proposal cheatsheet

 - Selling a proposal to an existing client is infinitely easier than to a new one.
 A small sale prior to them becoming a "project" ” client can come in the form of an ebook, paid roadmapping session, discovery phase or site review.
 There are options…

 - Tiered pricing is an opportunity to up-sell a client on services that perhaps they hadn’t previously considered.

 - Reflect the client’s problem in their own words.
-If a client can recognise their own thoughts and language in a proposal then they’ll know you’ve understood them.
+If a client can recognize their own thoughts and language in a proposal then they’ll know you’ve understood them.
 This leads to We are one!

 - Split your proposal into sections, people expect it.
 Keep each section clear and concise.

 - Keep stories for your blog.